 - The Savoy Hotel Double Bay

-How to get around the city
+How to get around

-Sydney and it’s many enclaves and surrounding suburbs have an excellent transport system.
+Sydney and its many enclaves and surrounding suburbs have an excellent transport system.

-The tram service (“light rail vehicles”) in the heart of Sydney is a relatively new service, and for just a few dollars you can get from Circular Quay to downtown Sydney smoothly and quickly in a minute or two.
+The tram service (“light rail vehicles”) in the heart of Sydney is relatively new, and for just a few dollars, you can get from Circular Quay to downtown Sydney smoothly and quickly in a minute or two.

 The best way for visitors to use Sydney’s transport network